andrew/ultimate-awesome/README.md

 - [awesome-money-platforms](https://github.com/kevinchwong/awesome-money-platforms) - Awesome Free Platforms for Money Making daily updated by LLM.
 - [awesome-operations-analytics](https://github.com/kevinhongzl/awesome-operations-analytics) - A curated list of awesome video lectures and learning resources for operations analytics.
 - [awesome-go-articles](https://github.com/khigor777/awesome-go-articles) - A curated list of articles and best practices, for quick start and go deeper with Golang.
+- [awesome-AR](https://github.com/kidult00/awesome-AR) - A collection of augmented reality resources for XR enthusiasts 😎.
 - [awesome-browserless](https://github.com/koalagang/awesome-browserless) - 😎 🌍 A curated list of awesome alternatives to apps tradtionally used in the web browser.
 - [awesome-macapps](https://github.com/kyriejoshua/awesome-macapps) - This is the best for me in MBP.
 My favorite macOS apps.
 - [quora](https://github.com/learn-anything/quora) - Awesome Quora Topics.